Sigreturn-oriented programming: RAP

 Grsecurity is a set of patches for the Linux kernel to harden and improve system security.
-It includes the so-called Return-Address Protection (RAP) to help protect from code reuse attacks.
+It includes the so-called return-address protection (RAP) to help protect against code reuse attacks.

 CET

 Starting in 2016, Intel is developing a Control-flow Enforcement Technology (CET) to help mitigate and prevent stack-hopping exploits.
 CET works by implementing a shadow stack in RAM which will only contain return addresses, protected by the CPU's memory management unit.